Frequently Asked Questions

 How are the weather conditions during late summer?

-Typically, July and August present ideal conditions for outdoor theatre.
+Typically, July and August present ideal conditions for outdoor theater.
 However, weather changes quickly in the Sierras.
 Temperatures in the summer months range from highs in the 80-90s and lows in the 45-60 degree ranges.
 The evenings can become chilly in late August.
 Be sure to bring some warm clothing.
 Check the current weather conditions

 before starting out for the performance site.